|

 The role of Contest Host is an important one, and we appreciate the time

-and effort the various locations put into designing and distributing their
+and effort the various locations have put into designing and distributing

 |